 Take a look at this post by Thomas Frank.
 He starts out by intriguing readers with a childhood story.
-He describes his "polite nudges" to his mother, trying to convince her to get him the video game he wants; he then moves to discussing the hard choice he faced after getting the game (choosing his first Pokemon).
+He describes his “polite nudges” to his mother, trying to convince her to get him the video game he wants; he then moves to discuss the hard choice he faced after getting the game (choosing his first Pokemon).
 Since his blog is geared towards college students, the story is relevant, relatable, and humorous to readers.
 But most of all, the story grabs the attention of readers.
-They come for information on how to avoid choosing the wrong major, but instead are provided with entertainment.
+They come for information on how to avoid choosing the wrong major but instead are provided with entertainment.

-Imagine if the blog post started "It can be hard to choose your college major.
-But avoiding these mistakes can help you pick the right one."
-Instead of becoming intrigued and immersed in the writing readers might choose to scroll down and look at the headings for his "dumb mistakes" scanning his content without becoming fully engaged.
-His story marks the difference between a return visitor and potential subscriber and a one-time visitor who will likely forget the name of his blog five minutes after viewing.
+Imagine if the blog post started “It can be hard to choose your college major.
+But avoiding these mistakes can help you pick the right one.”
+Instead of becoming intrigued and immersed in the writing readers might choose to scroll down and look at the headings for his “dumb mistakes” scanning his content without becoming fully engaged.
+His story marks the difference between a return visitor and a potential subscriber and a one-time visitor who will likely forget the name of his blog five minutes after viewing.